AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 Why?

-Because, at the time of **ngOnInit**, there is no guarantee that a value has been resolved from the **Observable**.
-And, in fact, even with a server running locally and fetching data with **Http**, the **person** input ended up being undefined.
+Because, at the time of **ngOnInit**, the value has not yet been resolved from the **Observable**.

 Oh the horror!
+There was a monster loose in the once peaceful and happy town of *AngularComponent*.

 **Is it a bird?
 Is it a plane?
 It's ASYNC PIPE!**

-The following snippet of HTML worked like a charm when binding to a locally defined static object:
+The following snippet of HTML works like a charm when binding to a locally defined static object:

 {% highlight html %}
 <child-component [person]="selectedPerson" (onChange)="save($event)"></child-component>
 {% endhighlight %}

-But as soon as this the **selectedPerson** object was populated by subscribing to an observable, the undefined errors started to appear.
+But as soon as this **selectedPerson** object is populated by subscribing to an observable, the undefined errors starts to appear.

-There had to be a way to solve this without using ***ngIf** or sacrificing the immutable input.
+There has to be a way to solve this without using ***ngIf** or sacrificing the immutable input...

-The reason I do not like solving this with ***ngIf** is that overuse can cause some issues, from confusing assistive technologies to problems with CSS animation.
-No, we should try to solve this using the shiny tools that Angular2 gives us.
+The reason that solving this with ***ngIf** may not be the best solution is that overuse can cause some issues, from confusing assistive technologies to creating problems with CSS animation.
+Remember that this directive completely removes elements from the DOM and do not simply hide them.
+No, we should try to solve this by using the other shiny tools that Angular2 gives us.
+Removing DOM elements to solve a binding problem in our JavaScript should indicate that our bindings are not very robust.

-And it indeed gives us a very natural way to directly subscribe to an **Observable** stream in your HTML by using the **Async pipe**.
+And indeed **Angular2** gives us a very natural way to directly subscribe to an **Observable** stream in your HTML by using the **Async pipe**.

 So in the parent component we could store the **Observable** in **selectedPerson**: